s-boris/WTT-Bridge/README.md

 ## Configuration

-You have to rename the config_template.json to config.json and fill in all the values to run the necessary bots.
-Here is as some info on how obtain each value:
+You have to rename the `config_template.json` to `config.json` and fill in all the values to run the necessary bots.
+Here is some info on how obtain each value:

 #### Telegram: